-Pending final adoption by the Council, after endorsement by the European Council.
-The text agreed by the Eurogroup on 16 December 2020 is available at: https://data.consilium.europa.eu/doc/document/ST-14356-2020-INIT/en/pdf financed investment and making use of grants under the Recovery and Resilience Facility to fund additional high-quality investment projects and structural reforms.
+6 Pending final adoption by the Council, after endorsement by the European Council.
+The text agreed by the Eurogroup on 16 December 2020 is available at: https://data.consilium.europa.eu/doc/document/ST-14356-2020-INIT/en/pdf reforms.
 For the period beyond 2022, fiscal policies should continue to take into account the strength of the recovery, the degree of economic uncertainty and fiscal sustainability considerations.
 A refocusing of fiscal policies towards achieving prudent medium-term fiscal positions, including by phasing out support measures in due course, will contribute to ensuring fiscal sustainability in the medium term.

-OJ L57, 18.2.2021, p.17.
+7 OJ L57, 18.2.2021, p.17.

-Communication from the Commission to the Council on one year since the outbreak of COVID-19: fiscal policy response, Brussels, 3.3.2021, COM(2021) 105 final.
+8 Communication from the Commission to the Council on one year since the outbreak of COVID-19: fiscal policy response, Brussels, 3.3.2021, COM(2021) 105 final.

 - (7) The Communication of 3 March 2021 also announced the Commission's view that the decision on the deactivation or continued application of the general escape clause should be taken as an overall assessment of the state of the economy, with the level of economic activity in the EU or euro area compared to pre-crisis levels (end-2019) as key quantitative criterion.
 On the basis of the Commission's 2021 spring forecast, on 2 June the Commission considered that the conditions to continue to apply the general escape clause in 2022 and to deactivate it as of 2023 were met.
-Country-specific situations will continue to be taken into account after the deactivation of the general escape clause.9 - (8) On 30 April 2021, Estonia submitted its 2021 Stability Programme, in line with Article 4 of Regulation (EC) No 1466/97. - (9) In 2020, based on data validated by Eurostat, Estonia's general government deficit was 4.9% of GDP, while general government debt increased to 18.2% of GDP.
-The annual change in the primary budget balance amounted to -4.7% of GDP, including discretionary budgetary measures of 2.7% 10 in support of the economy and the operation of automatic stabilisers.
-Estonia also provided liquidity support to companies and households (such as guarantees and tax deferrals, which do not have a direct and immediate budgetary impact) estimated at 1.5% of GDP.
+Country-specific situations will continue to be taken into account after the deactivation of the general escape clause.9 - (8) On 13 May 2021, Finland submitted its 2021 Stability Programme, beyond the deadline established in Article 4 of Regulation (EC) No 1466/97. - (9) In 2020, based on data validated by Eurostat, Finland's general government deficit was 5.4% of GDP, while general government debt increased to 69.2% of GDP.
+The annual change in the primary budget balance amounted to -4.6% of GDP, including discretionary budgetary measures of 3.0% in support of the economy and the operation of automatic stabilisers.
+Finland also provided liquidity support to companies and households (such as guarantees and tax deferrals, which do not have a direct and immediate budgetary impact), estimated at 20.1% of GDP.

 On 2 June 2021, the Commission issued a report under Article 126(3) TFEU.
-This report discusses the budgetary situation of Estonia, as its general government deficit in 2020 exceeded the 3% of GDP Treaty reference value.
-The report concluded that the deficit criterion was not fulfilled.
+This report discusses the budgetary situation of Finland, as its general government deficit in 2020 exceeded the 3% of GDP Treaty reference value, while its general government debt exceeded the 60% of GDP Treaty reference value and did not diminish at a satisfactory pace.
+The report concluded that the deficit criterion was not fulfilled and the debt criterion was not complied with.